Welcome to #moon2mooncreative cycle

 open to everyone.....no previous experience necessary

-Join me for a lunar cycle of art & play...
+Join me for a 28 day cycle of art & play...

-Every day I will post an idea & every day you are invited to share your visual response.
+Every day I will post in the facebook group & email an idea & every day you are invited to share your visual response.

 Practical information for sharing your images and thoughts